 Beach Bags Anchor Systems are a pin-less solution for anchoring houseboats on Lake Powell’s rock shorelines.
-There are however some instances where pins are temporarily being used in conjunction with Beach Bags Anchor Systems.
+There were however some instances where pins were temporarily used during the 2022 houseboating season in conjunction with Beach Bags Anchor Systems.

-Using pins in conjunction with Beach Bags was a method called “backpinning” and is performed under a temporary pilot program authorized by the National Park Service that is set to expire in October 31, 2022.
-Backpinning involves placing pins on the rear of a Beach Bag Anchor.
-It’s currently used on less than 30% of Beach Bags anchorings, and only on houseboats 80’ and larger.
+Using pins in conjunction with Beach Bags was a method called “backpinning” and it was performed under a temporary pilot program authorized by the National Park Service that expired in October 31, 2022.
+Backpinning involved placing pins on the rear of a Beach Bag Anchor.
+It was used on less than 30% of Beach Bags anchorings in 2022, and only on houseboats 80’ and larger.

-Backpinned houseboats are first anchored with a Beach Bags System sized appropriately for the houseboat.
-System sizing includes a safety factor of approximately 1.3 to 1.5.
-The backpins are then selectively placed to provide an additional “safety net” while Beach Bags is collecting real-world wind loading data, via portable measuring systems, installed on select vessels participating in the Wind Load Testing Program.
+Backpinned houseboats were first anchored with a Beach Bags System sized appropriately for the houseboat.
+System sizing included a safety factor of approximately 1.3 to 1.5.
+The backpins were then selectively placed to provide an additional “safety net” while Beach Bags collected real-world wind loading data, via portable measuring systems, installed on select vessels participating in the Wind Load Testing Program.

-The ultimate objectives of the temporary authorization to backpin are twofold:
+The ultimate objectives of the temporary authorization to backpin were twofold:

-Backpinning is restricted to a handful of locations on the lake per the National Park Service authorization.
-The locations, from uplake to downlake are:
+Backpinning was restricted to a handful of locations on the lake per the National Park Service authorization.
+The locations, from uplake to downlake were: